 - 1.1 The Garda Síochána Inspectorate was established under Part 5 of the Garda Síochána Act 2005.
 Its objective is to ensure that the resources available to the Garda Síochána are used so as to achieve and maintain the highest level of efficiency and effectiveness in its operation and administration as measured by reference to the best standards of comparable police services.
 In fulfilment of its objective, the Inspectorate carries out inspections and provides advice to the Minister and the Policing Authority. - 1.2 The Inspectorate's statutory functions include: - a) To carry out inspections or enquiries in relation to particular aspects of the operation and administration of the Garda Síochána; - b) To report to the Policing Authority or the Minister, as appropriate, in respect of those inspections or enquiries; - c) The provision of advice to the Authority or the Minister with regard to best policing practice. - 1.3 The Inspectorate is independent in the performance of its functions. - 1.4 The purpose of this Agreement is to strengthen governance arrangements which are in place for the Garda Inspectorate.
-This Agreement will track the inputs and outputs of the Inspectorate over the period 1 January 2018 to 31 December 2018. - 1.5 The objectives of this Agreement are: - To set out the accountability framework of the Garda Inspectorate within the Justice and Equality sector; - To support the Inspectorate to carry out its functions as detailed in the Garda Síochána Act 2005 as amended; - To set out the inputs, outputs, and expected outcome of the Inspectorate's activities; - To measure performance of those functions through monitoring of agreed targets, outputs indicators.
+This Agreement will track the inputs and outputs of the Inspectorate over the period 1 January 2019 to 31 December 2019. - 1.5 The objectives of this Agreement are: - To set out the accountability framework of the Garda Inspectorate within the Justice and Equality sector; - To support the Inspectorate to carry out its functions as detailed in the Garda Síochána Act 2005 as amended; - To set out the inputs, outputs, and expected outcome of the Inspectorate's activities; - To measure performance of those functions through monitoring of agreed targets, outputs indicators; - To work with other stakeholders and the implementation group in relation to the recommendations of the Commission on the Future of Policing in Ireland.